Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Discussion

-The results show that our ASR-Net based on self-supervised learning improve the performance a lot on the five benchmarks.
-However, other SOTA self-supervised methods (e.g., CutPaste \citep{li2021cutpaste} and DRAEM \citep{zavrtanik2021draem}) fail in several medical benchmarks, although they can achieve competitive performance on the industrial defect detection benchmark \citep{bergmann2019mvtec}.
-This phenomenon is highly related to what these networks learn through self-supervised learning.
-For CutPaste \citep{li2021cutpaste} and DRAEM \citep{zavrtanik2021draem}, their models are directly trained to detect synthetic abnormal patterns, which are similar to industrial defects but dissimilar to medical anomalies, thus they can't distinguish abnormal medical images from healthy ones.
-In contrast, our ASR-Net learns the mapping function from the original AS to the final accurate abnormal regions, which are unrelated to the abnormal patterns, thus generalize well to anomalies of different modalities, including CXR, MRI and retinal fundus image.
-Therefore, compared with previous self-supervised anomaly detection methods that focus on synthesis of anomalies, designing self-supervised tasks that are insensitive to the abnormal patterns is more general, promising and competitive in complex real scenarios.
+Although the standard self-supervised methods suffer from overfitting, the results in Section~\ref{Experiments} reveal that using self-supervised learning for refinement or representation learning can achieve better performance.
+Table~\ref{sota} and \ref{Ablation_backbone} show that our ASR-Net for self-supervised refinement significantly improves the performance on the five benchmarks based on the three backbones.
+However, FPI \citep{tan2020detecting}, using the same synthesis approach as ours, performs worse than ours on all five datasets.
+This phenomenon is highly related to what networks learn through self-supervised learning.
+The standard self-supervised methods directly learn to detect synthetic abnormal patterns, and thus easily overfit.
+In contrast, our ASR-Net learns the mapping function from the original AS to the final accurate abnormal regions, which are unrelated to the abnormal patterns, and thus generalizes well to anomalies in various scenarios.

+Moreover, $\text{CutPaste}^\text{Scrat.}$ \citep{li2021cutpaste}, which builds a Gaussian density estimator (GDE) \citep{rippel2021modeling} on learned representations, outperforms CutPaste (e2e) \citep{schluter2022natural} by a large margin on all five datasets.
+This reveals that although the synthetic abnormal patterns are not a perfect simulation of real anomalies, training the network to classify them is able to learn representations that can distinguish between normality and real abnormality.
+Therefore, using self-supervised representation is more promising than using the network trained via self-supervised learning to directly detect anomalies.

+In summary, compared with standard self-supervised methods that focus on training the network to directly detect anomalies, designing self-supervised tasks like refinement and representation learning that are insensitive to abnormal patterns is more generalizable, promising and competitive in complex real scenarios.